A long term approach to investment

 Farms and forestry

-On behalf of Waikato-Tainui, TGH now owns over 4000 hectares of Waikato land, supporting dairy, sheep and beef operations including Hangawera Station, a specialist producer of Hereford bulls.
+On behalf of Waikato-Tainui, TGH now owns over 4000 hectares of Waikato land, supporting dairy, sheep, beef, and forestry operations.

 We welcome any tribal member interest in farm cadetships.